Russo-Turkish wars: Engagements in the 19th century

 The Russian extension in this century developed with the main theme of supporting independence of Ottomans' former provinces and then bringing all of the Slav peoples of the Balkans under Bulgaria or using Armenians in the east sets the stage.
-At the end of the century from Russian perspective; Romania, Serbia and Montenegro and autonomy of Bulgaria was achieved.
+At the end of the century from Russian perspective; Romania, Serbia and Montenegro and the autonomy of Bulgaria was achieved.
 That alarmed the Great Powers.
 After the Congress of Berlin the Russian expansion was controlled through stopping the expansion of Bulgaria.
 The Russian public felt that at the end of Congress of Berlin thousands of Russian soldiers had died for nothing.

-The Balkans

-There were two main movements for the west side.
-The first one was performed while Ottomans were dealing with the Greek uprising, see Greek War of Independence.

-The Greeks' independence war led to the Russian forces advancing into Bulgaria before the Turks sued for peace.
-The resulting Treaty of Adrianople (Edirne) on September 14, 1829, gave Russia most of the eastern shore of the Black Sea and the mouth of the Danube.

-The second independence movement happened during the uprisings.
-See Bosnia and Herzegovina: 19th-20th centuries, Romanian War of Independence.
-An uprising against Ottoman rule began in Herzegovina in July 1875.
-The Bulgarians organised the April Uprising, which lasted from April to May 1876.

-Serbia achieved autonomy and Russia was allowed to occupy Moldavia and Wallachia (guaranteeing their prosperity, and full "liberty of trade" for them) until Turkey had paid a large indemnity.
-The uprisings raised a chance for Russia (Prince Gorchakov) and Austria-Hungary (Count Andrássy), who made the secret Reichstadt Agreement on July 8, on partitioning the Balkan peninsula depending on the outcome.

-During the Russo-Turkish war of 1877–1878, in February 1878 the Russian army had almost reached the Ottoman capital but, scared the city might fall, the British sent a fleet of battleships to intimidate Russia from entering the Ottoman capital.
-Under pressure from the British fleet to negotiate on the outcome of the war, Russia agreed a settlement under the Treaty of San Stefano on March 3, by which the Ottoman Empire recognized the independence of its former provinces Romania, Serbia and Montenegro and autonomy of Bulgaria.
-The Congress of Berlin also allowed Austria to occupy Bosnia and Herzegovina and Great Britain to take over Cyprus.

-The Caucasus
+Sovereignty of Caucasian territories

-During the Greek uprising, the Russian empire reached the Ottoman borders in the Caucasus, which were located in the southwest of the region, as well as northeastern Anatolia.
+During the Greek uprising, the Russian Empire reached the Ottoman borders in the Caucasus, which were located in the southwest of the region, as well as northeastern Anatolia.
 Under the terms of the Treaty of Adrianople, the Ottoman Empire recognized Russian sovereignty over western Georgia, which was formerly under Ottoman suzerainty, and recognized Russian domination of present-day Armenia, which had been conquered a year earlier (1828) by the Russians from Qajar Iran through the Treaty of Turkmenchay.
-After the war of 1877-78, Russia also received Kars and Ardahan.
+After the war of 1877–78, Russia also received Kars and Ardahan.